 Lower Monumental: Juvenile fish will be bypassed and routed to the primary outfall and full flow PIT-tag detection system, except during condition sampling as described below.

-In 2019, the Lower Monumental bypass system will begin operations on March 1 and screens will be installed in at least the first three available priority units.
-Additional units may be screened before April 1 if maintenance schedules allow.
-Condition sampling will occur every other day from March 1 until the start of transport.

-Condition sampling will begin April 1 (except in 2019 when sampling will occur every other day from March 1 until the start of transport) in order to monitor fish descaling and other fish condition parameters, to ensure sampling systems are operating correctly prior to the start of transport, and to train personnel on facility operations and sampling protocol.
+Condition sampling will begin April 1 in order to monitor fish descaling and other fish condition parameters, to ensure sampling systems are operating correctly prior to the start of transport, and to train personnel on facility operations and sampling protocol.

-In 2019, condition sampling will occur every other day from March 1 until the start of transport.
-The rest of this bullet does not apply in 2019.
 Starting on April 1 through April 15, condition sampling will occur at least twice per week, with no more than three days between samples.
 From April 15 until the start of transport, sampling will occur every other day.

 The sample goal should be 100 fish of the predominant salmonid species.